cobilab/eagle/README.md

 ### Run EAGLE on 158 Ebola virus using human as reference

-For a current outbreak example (with Ebola virus), simply run:
+For a current outbreak example (with Ebola virus), simply run the following scripts by the following order:

 <pre>
 .
 GetHuman.sh